 If you're ready to get the support you need to take your company to the next level while taking your community to the next level at the same time, we want to hear from you.

 We know that applying for the Residency might feel intimidating.
 For some of you, the application itself will be a forcing function to think through your business.
-We think that’s okay.
 We want to know you are really dedicated to the work.
 Giving yourself time to complete the application is important.
 As a way to help you understand what we are looking for, we have created two sets of criteria.
 One for you, the entrepreneur, and one for your business.
 These are here to help you understand the kind of person and business we believe will be successful in this opportunity.
-We have also laid out the process and application materials in full.

 The Residency application consists of two components: